 I usually limit myself to 2-3 pairs of shoes per trip, and heels never make the cut as essentials for traveling.

 Even if you don't find high heels uncomfortable, the likelihood of you needing them on your travels is probably pretty slim.

 And since we're talking about things that are likely to hurt your feet… I also don't recommend buying brand new shoes for a trip and putting them into your suitcase straight out of the box.

 If you buy new shoes specifically for a trip (and, come on, we've all done it!), make sure to break them in at home beforehand.
-This way, you won't be caught by surprise by a spot that rubs or slips; believe me, you don't want blisters ruining your enjoyment of your trip!
+This way, you won't be caught by surprise by a spot that rubs or slips.
+Believe me, you don't want to be dealing with blisters on your dream trip!

 I now have a range of “travel shoes” at home that I know are both comfortable and versatile enough for me to travel with regularly.
 For warm-weather trips, I usually travel with a pair of walking sandals, a pair of dressy flats, and a pair of casual walking shoes.
 For colder weather, I swap out the sandals for short boots.

 4. Workout gear if you don't regularly work out at home